-Trump returns to 2020 campaign trail with Tulsa rally
+Trump touts 'law and order' and 'silent majority' in return to campaign trail at Oklahoma rally

+President Trump, in his return to the campaign trail on Saturday, declared that the "silent majority is stronger than ever" and touted Republicans as the "party of Abraham Lincoln" and "law and order," in comments appearing to indicate how he will frame his reelection campaign as the November election approaches.

-President Trump is making his return to the campaign trail on Saturday with one of his trademarks rallies in Tulsa, Okla., where thousands have streamed into the BOK Center -- amid protests outside and lingering controversy over the potential coronavirus risk.
+Trump made the declaration in one of his trademarks rallies in Tulsa, Okla., where thousands streamed into the BOK Center -- amid protests outside and lingering controversy over the potential coronavirus risk.
+Trump early in his remarks also touted reform to the U.S. Department of Veterans Affairs, the breakneck pace as which the Senate has confirmed his judicial nominees and tax cut legislation he signed into law.

+"I stand before you today to declare that the silent majority is stronger than ever before," Trump told the raucous crowd.
+"Five months from now we're going to defeat sleepy Joe Biden...
+We're going to stop the radical left.
+We're going to build a future of safety and opportunity ...
+Republicans are the party of liberty, equality and justice for all.
+We are the party of Abraham Lincoln and we are the party of law and order."

 It is the president's first rally since early March, when both Trump and his Democratic opponent Joe Biden canceled in-person campaign events as the seriousness of the coronavirus crisis began to set in.
 But Trump, who for months has been itching to get the country's economy back to normal and get himself back in front of supporters at his rallies, where he appears to be most in his element, is the first to resume large in-person events.